Detroit Jews are caught between a rock named Trump and a hard choice among Democrats - Jewish Telegraphic Agency

 “There’s been a Dingell in her district since before I was born,” said Marty Adelman, a retired law professor who was vocal in his support for Trump.
 “And I’m 82.”

-Adelman was exaggerating.
+Adelman was not exaggerating.
 Dingell’s late husband is John Dingell, who held the district since 1955.
 His predecessor was his father, John Dingell Sr., who was elected in 1932.

 What do you do about Trump?